-If your care assessment shows that your needs are best met in a care home, you may be entitled to financial support from the Council to help with your care fees.
+If your care assessment shows that your needs are best met in a care home, as a temporary or permanent resident, you may be entitled to financial support from the Council to help with your care fees.

 Trafford Council will pay the following amounts per week based upon the agreed Council Framework prices depending on your needs assessment: